Avaiga/taipy-doc/docs/manuals/core/config/index.md

 !!! warning

-    All configuration objects must be created before running Core service to avoid any conflict.
+    All configuration objects must be created before instantiating any entity or running the Core service.

+    Any modification to the configuration objects after the Core service has been started or an entity has been instantiated will raise an error.

 This chapter is dedicated to the configuration and focuses on the various **configs** objects.
 Its sections are organized as follows: